 --Strive for Excellence - The professional tends to be a perfectionist, pays close attention to details, is somewhat compulsive, a little competitive, and has an unending drive to be better than what s/he already is - always wanting to learn more, always wanting to be better, both personally and professionally.

---Humility – I saved the best one and the most important one for last; because, if you don’t have this one, you may as well not have any of the others, and you probably need to look for another occupation far away from the medical profession, like race car driving, or wrestling for the WWF.
+--Humility – I saved the best one and the most important one for last; because, if you don’t have this one, you may as well not have any of the others, and you probably need to look for another occupation far away from the medical profession.
 Confidence is one thing, but egotistical, arrogant, self-centeredness is another.
 The difficulty is that the ones that don't have humility either don't know they don't have it or don't think they need it; and no one can tell them they need it because they probably won't listen.

 Humility is the mark of advanced education and maturity; for the more you know, the more aware you are of what you don’t know, and that should scare you a little, or at least help you realize your limitations.
 That keeps you from placing yourself on a pedestal that you have no business being on.
 It brings you down amongst common man, which is what you really are anyway.
 The more you realize that, the more professional you will be.